Skip Navigation

 Taipei 101 Building (2)

 Taipei (台北 Táiběi) is the capital and largest city in Taiwan with about 10 million people living in the metropolitan area and about 2.7 million in the city proper.
 It is located in the most northern part of the island at the Tanshui River and is the economical heart of the country.
 The city is surrounded by hills and mountains and the area is prone to earthquakes as well.
-The city is still home to the largest skyscraper in the world, Taipei 101, but this won't be the tallest for much longer as the Burj Dubai is set to be completed soon and is already the highest unfinished skyscraper.
+In 2014, the city was home to the largest skyscraper in the world, Taipei 101, but as of March 2017 it had dropped to 8th place.
 Still, this building is a remarkable landmark in the city and represents the enormous economical growth of the city during the last decades.
 For travellers there is enough to see and do to keep you busy for a few days and good hotels, food and transport all make it very easy to visit as well.

 Top